juba/explor/README.md

 ## Installation

-To get the stable version from CRAN :
+To get the stable version from CRAN:

 ```r
 install.packages("explor")
 ```

-To install the latest dev version from GitHub :
+To install the latest dev version from GitHub:

 ```r
 install.packages("remotes")  # If necessary